 Wine is like Art: You are the Expert

 “Wine is like art: there’s no right or wrong!”
 It's advice I’ve given over and over.
 Yes, wine can be intimidating at times, but only if you let it.
 Every person has a different experience with a wine, and your unique experience with is what matters most.
 Just like art, you aren’t “supposed” to like a particular bottle.
-You are supposed to have confidence in your own taste!
+You are only supposed to have confidence in your own taste!

 Recently, I read a New York Times article entitled “How to Fall in Love with Art”, which empowers readers to trust their own taste in art And every time I read the word “Art” in this article, I really want to substitute “Wine”!
 In fact, the author articulated the concept of getting the most out of wine much better than I could.
 Whether you are a novice or expert, Mr. McDermon’s words have some valuable lessons for all of us.